junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "Care to elaborate?"
 Meg raises her eyebrows.

 "Not your business."
 Dean bites out.
+"Now, spell."
+He waves the demon knife in a way that makes his point clear.

 "Fine," Meg looks away, dropping the smile.
 "So I learned a thing or two during my time with yellow-eyes, Azazel never used it, but Alastair can't stop showing off.
 But I heard the only time he tried the spell was right before he got burned clean once and for all."